 Technology affords us a very different camping experience than our parents or grandparents.
-The BioLite BaseCamp, a hefty little wood-burning stove, is a shining example of the innovation today’s campers can enjoy.
+The BioLite Basecamp Wood Burning Stove, a hefty little wood-burning stove, is a shining example of the innovation today’s campers can enjoy.

 Standing about two feet off the ground off the ground, it was designed for fuel-efficient clean wood burning by BioLite, an creative California company that first drew attention for the BioLite CampStove, essentially a more compact version of the BaseCamp.